kallewesterling/seshat/docs/setup.md

 4. Clone your fork to your local machine

 5. Ensure you have a working installation of PostgreSQL
-    - Note: The application database was originally developed with version 12, but has also been tested with PostgreSQL **version 16**, which we need for PostGIS spatial data later on (see `spatialdb.md`)
+    - Note: The application database was originally developed with version 12, but has also been tested with PostgreSQL **version 16** (at least v14 is needed for the PostGIS-enabled spatial database later on see `spatialdb.md`)
     - <details><summary>Example instructions for macOS</summary>

+        - Check if you already have PosgreSQL installed via brew:
+            - `brew services list`
+        - If no installation exists, follow the instructions to install https://postgresapp.com/ which **gives you PostgreSQL version 16 with PostGIS installed**.
+            - Ed's note: I had a lot of trouble getting PostgreSQL 14 to start on an M1 Mac, but installing via postgresapp worked.
+If you have the same issue, it may be worth ensuring all traces of brew installations are removed first, e.g. run `find /opt/homebrew -name '*postgresql*'` and remove everything first
+        - If you want to use brew, PostGIS will *only* work with version 14:
-        - `brew install postgres@16`
+            - `brew install postgres@14`
-        - `brew services start postgresql@16`
+            - `brew services start postgresql@14`
+            - `brew install postgis`
         </details>
     - Open PostgreSQL with:
         ```
             psql postgres
         ```
-    - In psql, create a default superuser called "postgres", which is needed to restore the Seshat database from backup:
+    - In psql, create a default superuser called "postgres", which is needed to restore the Seshat database from backup (this may already exist):
         ```
             CREATE USER postgres SUPERUSER;
         ```